10 Paid Search & PPC Best Practices for 2020

 If you haven’t yet, another feature to consider with a big impact is the Audience Network in Microsoft Ads.
 It is AI-powered and can add a punch to your current search campaigns.

-The secret is its analysis of billions of audience intent signals from Microsoft properties (including billions of Bing searches, MSN, Outlook, Skype, and LinkedIn), resulting in highly relevant in-market lists that can reach searchers just at the time they are looking to make a purchase.
+The secret is its analysis of billions of audience intent signals from Microsoft properties (including billions of Bing searches, MSN, Outlook, Skype, and LinkedIn).
+This results in highly relevant in-market lists that can reach searchers just at the time they are looking to make a purchase.

 6. Audiences Integrated with Search

-For 2020 be sure to re-review the audiences you selected last year, especially if you have been testing the audiences in #5.
+Be sure to review the audiences you selected last year, especially if you have been testing the audiences in #5.

 First, many more audiences have been added by both Google and Microsoft.

-Some additional “features” found in the settings that automatically expand your audience could be helpful, but keep an eye out for any degrading performance over time:
+Some additional “features” found in the settings that automatically expand your audience could be helpful, but keep an eye out for any degrading performance over time in:

-- Google: targeting expansion
+- Google: optimized targeting.

-- Microsoft: audience network
+- Microsoft: audience network.

-Remember an audience is simply a list of users who are grouped together by interests or behavior online.
+Remember, an audience is simply a list of users who are grouped together by interests or behavior online.

 Therefore, there are unlimited ways to mix and match those audiences and target per the sales funnel.

-Here are few opportunities to explore and test in 2020:
+Here are few opportunities to explore and test:

 - LinkedIn targeting: Exclusively in Microsoft Ads.